Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Relationship between empirical and infinitesimal PRC

 where ${\cal F}$ and ${\cal F}^{-1}$ denote the direct and inverse Fourier Transform, respectively.

-We mention, that for a charge-balanced pulse we do not recover the constant term in $Z$.
+We mention that for a charge-balanced pulse we do not recover the constant term in $Z$.
 Indeed, substituting in Eq.~(\ref{eq:app2}) $Z$ by $Z+C$, where $C$ is an arbitrary constant, we obtain the same function $Z_{\cal P}$ due to the charge balance condition $\int_{t_s}^{t_e}{\cal P}\dd t=0$.
-To solve this problem, we set the mean value of $Z$ equal to the mean value of $Z_{\cal P}$.
+To solve this problem, we set the mean value of $Z$ equal to that of $Z_{\cal P}$.

-An alternative solution for the inverse problem that does not assume $\vp \approx \omega t$ is as follows.
-We represent the yet unknown function $Z(\vp)$ as a finite Fourier series with coefficients $a_k,b_k$.
-Then using $\mathcal{P}(t)$ we express $Z_{\mathcal{P}}(\vp)$ in terms of $a_k,b_k$ by numerically solving the Winfree equation.
-The nonlinear problem of equating the empirical curve with its symbolic representation: $Z_{\cal P}=Z_{\cal P}(\vp;a_k,b_k)$, is then solved using the Levenberg-Marquardt technique~\cite{}.
+An alternative solution for the inverse problem that does not assume $\vp \approx \omega (t-t_s)$ is as follows.
+We represent the yet unknown function $Z(\vp)$ as a finite Fourier series with coefficients $z_n^{\cos}, z_n^{\sin}$.
+Then using $\mathcal{P}(t)$ we express $Z_{\mathcal{P}}(\vp)$ in terms of $z_n^{\cos}, z_n^{\sin}$ by numerically solving the Winfree equation.
+The nonlinear problem of equating the empirical curve with its symbolic representation: $Z_{\cal P}=Z_{\cal P}(\vp; z_n^{\cos}, z_n^{\sin})$, is then solved using the Levenberg-Marquardt technique~\cite{}.